-Output GFF file: The format of the output file is the same as the input file, and is described in the Methylome Analysis White Paper under Fields included in the modifications.gff file.
+Output GFF file: Contains added motif information based on new Modification QV thresholds.
+The format of the output file is the same as the input file.

 pbcromwell

 The pbcromwell tool is PacBio's wrapper for the cromwell scientific workflow engine used to power SMRT Link. pbcromwell includes advanced utilities for interacting directly with a Cromwell server.